 When a person is arrested, or served a summons or citation in lieu of arrest, the arresting officer must file a complaint without delay.
 Similarly, where a person makes a citizen's arrest, that person must file a complaint without delay.
 In citation cases, the citation itself is filed because it includes the complaint.
 Filing the complaint after the arrest (or service of the summons) is necessary because it formally begins the criminal case in the court.

 When a person 18 or older is arrested, he or she is usually entitled to be free pending trial provided he can satisfy the court that he will come to all court hearings.
 An arrested person who qualifies for bail must be given the opportunity to be free on bail as soon as possible.
 Different guarantees of appearance in court may be required.
-"Personal recognizance" is the defendant's written promise to appear.
-An "unsecured appearance bond" is defendant's promise to appear, coupled with his personal, unsecured promise to pay a certain amount of money if he does not appear.
-A "ten percent bond" is the deposit of ten percent of the face amount of the required bond plus a written promise to forfeit the deposit and the remainder of the bond if defendant fails to appear.
-For example, if the bond is $2,000, defendant would deposit $200 and promise to forfeit the entire $2,000 if he fails to appear.
-If defendant appeared throughout the case, 90 percent of the $200 he deposited, or $180 would be returned to him.
+“Personal recognizance” is the defendant’s written promise to appear.
+An “unsecured appearance bond” is the defendant’s promise to appear, coupled with his personal, unsecured promise to pay a certain amount of money if he does not appear.
+A “ten percent bond” is the deposit of ten percent of the face amount of the required bond plus a written promise to forfeit the deposit and the remainder of the bond if the defendant fails to appear.
+For example, if the bond is $2,000, the defendant would deposit $200 and promise to forfeit the entire $2,000 if he fails to appear.
+If the defendant appeared throughout the case, 90 percent of the $200 he deposited, or $180 would be returned to him.

-Bail may be money or property deposited as security for defendant's appearance in court.
-Bail can also be in the form of a kind of insurance policy, called a "bail bond."
+Bail may be money or property deposited as security for the defendant’s appearance in court.
+Bail can also be in the form of a kind of insurance policy, called a “bail bond.”
 The amount of the appearance bond or bail for any given misdemeanor is usually fixed by the court through a published bail schedule.
 In such cases, bail can be arranged at the police station without a hearing before a judge.
 In felony cases, the accused is usually held until the initial appearance, at which time the conditions of his release pending trial are set by the judge.
-These conditions may include personal recognizance, unsecured appearance bond, or bail plus any other conditions the judge believes are required to insure defendant's appearance in court.
+These conditions may include personal recognizance, an unsecured appearance bond, or bail plus any other conditions the judge believes are required to ensure the defendant’s appearance in court.

 It is important to remember that bail is not a substitute for trial.
 It was formerly true that some courts, particularly in traffic cases, allowed bail forfeitures and treated them the same as a plea of guilty, waiver of trial, and payment of fine.
 The Ohio Supreme Court's Rules of Superintendence prohibit this practice.